 Choosing a hoop can confusing but, put simply, the smaller the hula hoop, the faster it spins and the harder it is to use.
 This is why you may have had trouble with hula hoops bought from a sports or cheap shop.

 When standing on the ground beside you, a hula hoop should generally come to somewhere between your hip and your belly button.
-Beginners, children and people with larger waists (see below) should aim for belly button height or just above – it is surprisingly easy to use a hoop that is even larger than you are, but this won’t allow you to do much more with it than spin it around your waist in big slow circles.
+Beginners, children and people with larger waists (see below) should aim for belly button height or just above – it is surprisingly easy to use a hoop that is even larger than you are, but this won’t allow you to do much more than spin it around your waist in big slow circles.
 Experienced hoopers may move down to smaller hoops, which are easier to manipulate and practice on a wide range of tricks, moves and hoop flow.

 A special note to curvy hoopers when choosing a hoop:

 Technically, it’s not the size of the hoop that determines how fast it spins but the ratio of hula hoop size to waist size.
 This means that a larger waist requires a larger hoop – sometimes a much larger hoop (if you double the waist circumference, then ideally you would want to double the hoop size, but there is obviously a point where this becomes impractical).
 We recommend our large travel hoops for people with large waists and we are able to make extra large hoops too – contact us for details.

 Which hula hoop tube should I choose?

 16mm polypro?
 25mm HDPE?
 What does this all mean?!
 Does it matter when choosing a hoop?

 All of our tube is Australian made and, generally, 19-20 mm is the standard thickness (tube diameter) for a hula hoop.
-16mm is thin and 25mm is thick, but is about right for larger adult hula hoops.
+16mm is super thin and 25mm is super thick, but is about right for larger adult hula hoops.
 The weight probably matters more than the width, although the two are related.
 Refer to this table when deciding what’s best for your needs:

 16mm Polypro: thin and light.